janicak/cdebi-dev/content/research/field-sites.md

 Answering these and related questions will help to achieve goals important to Phase 2 of C-DEBI, within all three of the new program themes (Connectivity and Fluxes, Activities and Communities, Metabolism and Survival).

-==These last two paragraphs feel like they should come before the bulleted questions and Phase 2 summary.==

 The JdF major program emphasizes a ridge-flank hydrothermal system that represents an important end-member in terms of crustal temperature, redox state, and through-put of fluids (and associated solutes, inoculum, etc).
 Results from this area are especially important in comparison to results derived from the NP and DO major programs.
 The latter is a system operating at much cooler and more oxic conditions, which may be characteristic of a large fraction of young and well-ventilated volcanic crust, whereas JdF is more typical in many ways of older sites where there is much more limited exposure of permeable basement rocks to the overlying ocean.

-The JdF major program is also distinct for being the first at which controlled, cross-hole experiments have been completed, including the first tracer-injection experiment in the ocean crust.
-In addition, the JdF studies have produced the longest time-series records of subseafloor conditions, including high-quality and large-volume subseafloor samples collected from multiple boreholes and depths.

 ~[Perspective diagram showing relative locations of drill holes, each of which contain a long-term, subseafloor observatory (CORK), as used for cross-hole pressure testing and a tracer injection experiment.
 The color contours in this figure indicate depth to the top of basement, which contains the primary hydrothermal aquifer.
 Original image courtesy J. Cowen, University of Hawaii.](../../assets/JDFb.jpg)

-==As with the other sections, I replaced recent accomplishments, which feels like more of a report than a web page, and for the sake of brevity, with a link to the most recent annual report.
-Should these links be to all annual reports, and/or should the reports be split into smaller PDFs?==
+The JdF major program is also distinct for being the first at which controlled, cross-hole experiments have been completed, including the first tracer-injection experiment in the ocean crust.
+In addition, the JdF studies have produced the longest time-series records of subseafloor conditions, including high-quality and large-volume subseafloor samples collected from multiple boreholes and depths.

 For a summary of recent accomplishments, see the [2015 C-DEBI Annual Report](http://www.darkenergybiosphere.org/wp-content/uploads/docs/2015C-DEBIAnnualReport_forweb.pdf)

 >### Juan de Fuca Ridge Expedition History
->
->==Given that this page is mean primarily for narrative, should these cruise reports be moved to a section under 'Resources'?==
 >
 >June 15 - July 1, 2010
 [UNOLS Expedition: *Microbial ecology of ocean basement aquifers: ODP borehole observatories* ](http://strs.unols.org/Public/diu_cruise_view.aspx?cruise_id=120638)